nuejs/nue/packages/nuejs.org/vision/index.md

 ```

 ## FAQ: Are You Nuts?
 Yes, and super excited.
 Let’s break it down with some numbers.
 The Nue codebase is 8,000 lines of code.
 Next.js?
-It’s 1,236,000 lines—150 times more to maintain.
+It’s 1,236,000 lines — 150 times more to maintain.

 We can move fast because we don’t need a huge team to manage things.
 Minimalism is a strength in development that people often overlook.
 That’s our edge.